WoW Classic Shaman Leveling Guide

 • Your weapon speed will determine whether you use Windfury Weapon or Rockbiter Weapon.
 You should always be using a two-handed axe or mace, but the type of weapon enhancement you apply will depend on how fast it is.
 If it has a weapon speed of 3.4 or slower, you should use Rockbiter Weapon.
 If it is faster than 3.4, you should use Windfury Weapon.
 With this in mind, try to run dungeons that you know drop a weapon suited for your preferred playstyle.

 • At level 40 you can wear mail, but you should continue to favor gear with better stats.
 A cool feature of shamans is their ability to wear mail starting at level 40.
-While the extra armor is absolutely nice, this minor defensive gain isn’t worth the loss of precious agility and strength.
+While the extra armor is absolutely nice, this minor defensive gain isn’t worth the loss of precious Agility and Strength.
 Don’t pick a piece of mail equipment just because it is mail, instead prioritize gear based off which piece gives the better combination of stats.

 • Dungeons are your best source of a new axe or mace, but don’t forget about weapon vendors!
 There is no question that dungeons are fantastic for finding a new weapon, but there’s another source that many forget or don’t know about.
 Weapon vendors do actually sell good weapons for leveling.
 For most melee attackers, the damage and speed of your weapon is far more important than the stats it has.
 This makes common weapons like those found at vendors far more valuable.
 Check in every few levels to see if there’s something new for you to swing with.